Sinepitis/TTPracticalAssignment/README.md

 ## Controllers: ##

-   -TeamController with methods for retrieving and showing a list of teams (index), creating (create) and saving (strore) new teams, deleting (destroy) a team, as well as editing (edit) and saving changes in the database (update) to an existing team,  returning a list of galleries filtered by search string in gallery name (search);
+-  TeamController with methods for retrieving and showing a list of teams (index), creating (create) and saving (strore) new teams, deleting (destroy) a team, as well as editing (edit) and saving changes in the database (update) to an existing team,  returning a list of galleries filtered by search string in gallery name (search);

-   -ParticipantController with methods for retrieving and showing a list of participants (index), creating (create) and saving (strore) new participants, deleting (destroy) participants, as well as editing (edit) and saving changes in the database (update) to  existing participants, returning a list of galleries filtered by search string in gallery name (search);
+-  ParticipantController with methods for retrieving and showing a list of participants (index), creating (create) and saving (strore) new participants, deleting (destroy) participants, as well as editing (edit) and saving changes in the database (update) to  existing participants, returning a list of galleries filtered by search string in gallery name (search);

-   -TournamentController with methods for retrieving and showing a list of tournament (index), creating (create) and saving (strore) a new tournament, deleting (destroy) tournaments, as well as editing (edit) and saving changes in the database (update) to existing tournaments, returning a list of galleries filtered by search string in gallery name (search);
+-  TournamentController with methods for retrieving and showing a list of tournament (index), creating (create) and saving (strore) a new tournament, deleting (destroy) tournaments, as well as editing (edit) and saving changes in the database (update) to existing tournaments, returning a list of galleries filtered by search string in gallery name (search);

-   -LeaguesController with methods for retrieving and showing a list of leagues (index), creating (create) and saving (strore) new leagues, deleting (destroy) leagues, as well as editing (edit) and saving changes in the database (update) to existing leagues, returning a list of galleries filtered by search string in gallery name (search);
+-  LeaguesController with methods for retrieving and showing a list of leagues (index), creating (create) and saving (strore) new leagues, deleting (destroy) leagues, as well as editing (edit) and saving changes in the database (update) to existing leagues, returning a list of galleries filtered by search string in gallery name (search);

-   -LineupController with methods for retrieving and showing a list of lineup (index), creating (create) and saving (strore) new lineups, deleting (destroy) lineups, as well as editing (edit) and saving changes in the database (update) to existing lineups, returning a list of galleries filtered by search string in gallery name (search);
+-  LineupController with methods for retrieving and showing a list of lineup (index), creating (create) and saving (strore) new lineups, deleting (destroy) lineups, as well as editing (edit) and saving changes in the database (update) to existing lineups, returning a list of galleries filtered by search string in gallery name (search);

 ## User Roles ##